The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Nom Nom also offers healthy, single-ingredient dog treats, but as of the time of writing, they’re unavailable.

-Nom Nom used to offer fresh cat food, but they’ve discontinued that product line.
+Nom Nom used to offer premium cat food, but they’ve discontinued that product line.

 Just Food For Dogs